zx80/flask-simple-auth/docs/DOCUMENTATION.md

   added for string or byte responses.
   Default is *None*, meaning no replacement.

+- `FSA_JSON_CONVERTER` allows to add new per-type JSON serialization functions, as a directory.
+  Keys are types, value is a hook to process an object of set type and return a JSON serializable something, eg a string.
+  The corresponding `add_json_converter` method allows to register new hooks.
+  Default is empty.

 - `FSA_JSON_STREAMING` allows to force `jsonify` to generate a string instead of a string generator when serializing a generator.
   Default _True_ is to stream the JSON output, which may interact badly with the